eric-burel/rgo/README.md

-// Another example using standard definition of laws when they exist y := NewStdUnif()   // use classical definition, ie interval [0.,1.[ whiteNoise := y.R() // white nose is between 0. and 1.
+// Another example using standard definition of laws when they exist y := NewStdUnif()   // use classical definition, ie interval [0.,1.[ whiteNoise := y.R() // white noise is between 0. and 1.

 ```